 Although many hydroponic growers enjoy the benefits of keeping their hydroponic systems near to a south-facing window, some resort to using artificial lights in order to not be limited by the variance of sunlight and to maximize yields.
 Your common household incandescent light bulb won’t do the trick and will make your energy bill skyrocket!

-Different types of fluorescent, high-intensity discharge lights, and LEDs are used to grow plants.
+Different types of fluorescent, HID or high-intensity discharge, and LEDs or light emitting diodes are used to grow plants.
 Their timing and intensity will usually vary drastically by the type of plants you are trying to grow.
 Plants you are producing for leaf consumption, like lettuce, will typically require an intense and continuous light for the entirety of their lives.
-Fruiting plants, like strawberry, will require intense and continuous lights during the vegetative stage with a switch to less intense and shorter light times for when it is time to fruit.
+Fruiting plants, like strawberries, will require intense and continuous lights during the vegetative stage with a switch to less intense and shorter light times for when it is time to fruit.
 The manipulation of lights can simulate seasons to plants which will typically cause a noticeable physiological change to happen.

 Common First Problems